hpkewg/hpke-pq/draft-ietf-hpke-pq.md

 > ML-KEM, however, there is some concern that new cryptanalysis might reduce the
 > security level of ML-KEM-512.
 Use of ML-KEM-768 or ML-KEM-1024 acts as a
 > hedge against cryptanalysis of ML-KEM that removes some bits of security but
-> is not catstrophic, at a modest performance penalty.
+> is not catastrophic, at a modest performance penalty.

 # Hybrid KEMs with ECDH and ML-KEM {#hybrids}